kragen/derctuo/markdown/cyclic-fabrication-systems.md

-One is that the geometry of the workpiece can be more precise than the geometry of the tool, because it is determined primarily by the *movement* of the tool, as constrained by the workpiece and other external systems, rather than the tool's geometry.
+One is that the geometry of the workpiece can be more precise than the geometry of the tool, because it is determined primarily by the *movement* of the tool, as constrained by the workpiece and other external systems, rather than the tool’s geometry.
 Another is that, by grinding three surfaces against each other with abrasive between, a precisely flat surface can be achieved without any flatness reference.
 A third is that some hard materials are relatively easy to break, so we can get a rock-paper-scissors cycle with only two materials: a hard, brittle abrasive such as sapphire or quartz and a softer, tougher hammering material such as copper or iron.
-A fourth is that, because of the aforementioned movement feature, it's actually possible to get a CFS with just a single material such as sandstone or concrete; you can dress a grinding wheel with an abrasive dressing stick just by moving the stick back and forth across the wheel's face while spinning it.
+A fourth is that, because of the aforementioned movement feature, it’s actually possible to get a CFS with just a single material such as sandstone or concrete; you can dress a grinding wheel with an abrasive dressing stick just by moving the stick back and forth across the wheel’s face while spinning it.
 A fifth is that grinding generally does not require heat or a minimum tool pressure, so it can be done while the workpiece is not deformed, providing more precise geometry than other